hslu-dda/data-handling/README.md

 ### Creating CSVs

 When you export a CSV file from Excel you may have noticed that it uses a semicolon (`;`) instead of a comma (`,`) as a delimiter.
-This is because we are based in Europe and Excel assumes that you have commas withing numbers.
+This is because we are based in Europe and Excel assumes that you have commas within numbers.
 Therefore it chooses the semicolon to avoid problems.
-On Mac you can set the language of Excel to English to export CSVs with commas by default.
+To export CSVs with commas by default you can set the language of Excel to English on Mac.
 For this go to _Systemeinstellungen > Sprache & Region > Apps_.
 Then select Excel and set English as default language.
 You may need to restart Excel.

 ### Loading Data